 Commercial-Debt Collection Statutes for New York City, New York:

-a.
+Definitionsa.
 “Debt collection agency” shall mean a person engaged in business the principal purpose of which is to regularly collect or attempt to collect debts owed or due or asserted to be owed or due to another.

 c.
 The term “consumer” means any natural person obligated or allegedly obligated to pay any debt.

-a transaction in which the money, property, insurance, or services which are the subject of the transaction are primarily for personal, family, or household purposes, whether or not such obligation has been reduced to judgment, or any obligation or alleged obligation arising out of a judgment or valid agreement for the payment of child support.
+d.
+The term “debt” means any obligation or alleged obligation of a consumer to pay money arising out of a transaction in which the money, property, insurance, or services which are the subject of the transaction are primarily for personal, family, or household purposes, whether or not such obligation has been reduced to judgment, or any obligation or alleged obligation arising out of a judgment or valid agreement for the payment of child support.

-New York City, N.Y., Code § 20-489(a), (c)-(d) (West, WESTLAW through Local Law 51 of 2004 and
+New York City, N.Y., Code § 20-489(a), (c)-(d) (West, WESTLAW through Local Law 51 of 2004 and Chs.
+1-755 of the Laws of New York for 2004).

-The term “Debt collection agency” does not include:
+ExemptionsThe term “Debt collection agency” does not include:

-(2) any officer or employee of a debt collection agency;
+- (2) Any officer or employee of a debt collection agency;

-(3) any person while acting as a debt collection agency for another person, both of whom are related by common ownership or affiliated by corporate control, if the person acting as a debt collection agency does so only for persons to whom it is so related or affiliated and if the principal business of such person is not the collection of debts;
+- (3) Any person while acting as a debt collection agency for another person, both of whom are related by common ownership or affiliated by corporate control, if the person acting as a debt collection agency does so only for persons to whom it is so related or affiliated and if the principal business of such person is not the collection of debts;

-(4) any person while serving or attempting to serve legal process on any other person in connection with
+- (4) Any person while serving or attempting to serve legal process on any other person in connection with the judicial enforcement of any debt;

-(5) any attorney-at-law collecting a debt as an attorney on behalf of and in the name of a client;
+- (5) Any attorney-at-law collecting a debt as an attorney on behalf of and in the name of a client;

-(6) any person employed by a utility regulated under the provisions of the public service law, acting for such utility;
+- (6) Any person employed by a utility regulated under the provisions of the public service law, acting for such utility;

-(7) any person collecting or attempting to collect any debt owed or due or asserted to be owed or due another to the extent such activity (i) is incidental to a bona fide fiduciary obligation or a bona fide escrow agreement; (ii) concerns a debt which was originated by such person; (iii) concerns a debt which was not in default at the time it was obtained by such person as a secured party in a commercial credit transaction involving the creditor;
+- (iii) Concerns a debt which was not in default at the time it was obtained by such person as a secured party in a commercial credit transaction involving the creditor;

-(8) any officer or employee of the United States, any state thereof or any political subdivision of any state to the extent that collecting or attempting to collect any debt owed is in the performance of his or her official duties;
+- (8) Any officer or employee of the United States, any state thereof or any political subdivision of any state to the extent that collecting or attempting to collect any debt owed is in the performance of his or her official duties;

-counseling and assists customers in the liquidation of their debts by receiving payments from such customers and distributing such amounts to creditors.
+- (9) Any non-profit organization which, at the request of consumers, performs bona fide consumer credit counseling and assists customers in the liquidation of their debts by receiving payments from such customers and distributing such amounts to creditors.

-New York City, N.Y., Code § 20-489(a) (West, WESTLAW through Local Law 51 of 2004 and
+New York City, N.Y., Code § 20-489(a) (West, WESTLAW through Local Law 51 of 2004 and Chs.
+1-755 of the Laws of New York for 2004).

 What is the Fair Debt Collection Practices Act?